Top front-end and back-end javascript frameworks

 Is React better than Angular?

 This completely depends on your project requirements.
-If you are planning to create enterprise level applications along with complex functionalities like progressive, single-page, and native web-apps, Angular is perfect.
-But, if you are creating UI components which can be used in applications and single-page apps, React is a better choice of application.
+If you are planning to create enterprise-level applications along with complex functionalities like progressive, single-page, and native web apps, Angular is perfect.
+But, if you are creating UI components that can be used in applications and single-page apps, React is a better choice of application.

 React Vs Node Vs Angular, which is better?